spatie/laravel-url-signer/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/24f14ee1-92d5-4dfc-a91f-f789fd61f14b/mini.png)](https://insight.sensiolabs.com/projects/24f14ee1-92d5-4dfc-a91f-f789fd61f14b)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-url-signer.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-url-signer)

-With this package you can generate URLs with an expiration date and signature to prevent unauthorized access, and protect the route via middleware.
+This package can create URLs with a limited lifetime.
+This is done by adding an expiration date and a signature to the URL.

-Generate a signed URL that's valid for 30 days:
+This is how you can create signed URL that's valid for 30 days:

 ```php
 UrlSigner::sign('https://myapp.com/protected-route', 30);
 ```

-Valid URL's look like this:
+The output will look like thit:

 ```
 https://app.com/protected-route?expires=xxxxxx&signature=xxxxxx
 ```

-The can be validated with:
+The URL can be validated with the `validate`-function.
 ```php
 UrlSigner::validate('https://app.com/protected-route?expires=xxxxxx&signature=xxxxxx');
 ```